orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vdc.md

 - `service_class` (String) The service class of the vDC.
 Value must be one of : `ECO`, `STD`, `HP`, `VOIP`.
 - `storage_billing_model` (String) Choose Billing model of storage resources.
 Value must be one of : `PAYG`, `RESERVED`.
 - `storage_profiles` (Attributes Set) List of storage profiles for this vDC.
 Set must contain at least 1 elements. (see [below for nested schema](#nestedatt--storage_profiles))

+### Optional

+- `description` (String) A description of the vDC.
+- `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))
-- `vdc_group` (String) (ForceNew) vDC group name.
+- `vdc_group` (String, Deprecated) (ForceNew) vDC group name.
 This can be an existing vDC group or a new one.
 This allows you to isolate your vDC.
 VMs of vDCs which belong to the same vDC group can communicate together.

-### Optional

-- `description` (String) A description of the vDC.
-- `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))
+ ~> **Attribute deprecated** Remove the `vdc_group` attribute configurationas it replaced by the resource [`cloudavenue_vdc_group`](https://registry.terraform.io/providers/orange-cloudavenue/cloudavenue/latest/docs/resources/vdc_group), it will be removed in the version [`v0.12.0`](https://github.com/orange-cloudavenue/terraform-provider-cloudavenue/milestone/4) of the provider.
+See the [GitHub issue](https://github.com/orange-cloudavenue/terraform-provider-cloudavenue/issues/448) for more information.

 ### Read-Only